 So, It can burn your hands, put surroundings in flame, or cause pain to your hands.
 I have experienced this effect myself.

 If you drop the crystal ball by accident, then you will ruin it completely.
 You will be left with a broken ball or a sphere with lots of scratches.
 So, handle carefully.

 When you place the spherical ball on the ground, ensure that there are no sharp objects.
 It can damage the ball.
 So, you should inspect the field before placing the ball.
 Place it gently.

-So, unleash your creativity with Crystal Ball photography.
-Get a sphere and give it a try next time.
+So, unleash your creativity.
+Get a crystal sphere and give it a try next time.
 It won’t cost you much.